 On top of land payments, construction jobs and maintenance roles, large solar projects can "contribute millions of dollars to local schools, counties, and townships for the 30-year life of the project," he noted.

 Recent coal plant closures in Ohio indicate the huge potential for solar in the region.
 Ohio's nine coal plant units provide around 10 GW of capacity and generated 37% of in-state power generation in 2020, according to data from the U.S. Energy Information Administration (EIA).

 Houston-based coal plant operator GenOn and Texas-based Vistra recently announced closures of Ohio coal plants that have become uneconomic.
 Across the US, many solar developers are now seeking to build on or next to closed coal plants to use existing grid links and avoid permitting and connection challenges.

-Ohio needs to develop manufacturing capacity in new clean energy technologies to improve local job prospects, Neil Waggoner, Senior Campaign Representative for the Beyond Coal Campaign in Ohio, organised by the environmental pressure group the Sierra Club, said.
+Ohio needs to develop manufacturing capacity in new clean energy technologies to improve local job prospects, Neil Waggoner, Senior Campaign Representative for the Beyond Coal Campaign in Ohio, organised by the Sierra Club environmental pressure group, said.